NotDarkn/ultradocs/docs/speedrun-tech.md

       Holding either A or D (dependent on the diriction you are sliding) while sliding sideways increases your horizontal speed by 5 units.
     </td>
     <td width="100px">
+      1. Slide <br />
-      1. Look 90° to left or right <br />
+      2. Look 90° to left or right <br />
-      2. Hold A or D according to the direction
+      3. hold A or D according to the direction
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>